 At the heart of Jerusalem’s Old City is the Western Wall.
 This holy wall often called the Wailing Wall, but you will never hear a Jew use this name as it is considered highly offensive.
 This name was coined by non-Jews who occupied Israel, mocking the pain of the Jews who wept at the Western Wall after the ancient Jewish Temple was destroyed by the Romans in 70 CE.

 Temple Mount and the Western Wall are the most sacred sites in the world for Jewish people.
-People from all corners of the world and from all religions, come together to pray and meditate here.
+And Jews and non-Jews from all religions and all corners of the world travel here to come together to pray, meditate and reflect.

 Regardless of your religious beliefs, it’s impossible to not feel the power and religious and historical significance of the Wall, and be deeply moved.

 Thousands of people travel to the wall each year to visit and recite prayers.
 It’s incredibly powerful to see and hear people loudly praying in different languages.
 Their prayers are either spoken or written down and placed in the cracks of the wall.
 I would suggest you have your prayer written on a piece of paper when you visit the Wall.

 You have to pass strict security before entering and there’s a police presence everywhere.
 The wall is divided into two sections, one area for males and the other for females.
 Men must wear a yarmulke and women must cover their head.
 Modest dress is a requirement and deep respect is a MUST.
 You must wait patiently and respectfully in your section for the person in front of you to complete their prayers.
 Once they are finished, you step towards the wall, bow your head and offer prayers.
 You can stay there as long as necessary, and once you have finished you must slowly walk backwards away from the wall.
 Turning your back on the holy wall is considered disrespectful.